 - A short demo for the user to play the game (simplified gameplay)

 - A CTA after the demo inviting the user to install the game

 Example of a Playable Ad

-Above, you can see an example of the top-performing playable ad in 2022 in the gaming category.
-It’s for Royal Match, a top-grossing match3 puzzle game.
+Above, you can see an example of a top playable ad in the gaming category.
+It’s for Royal Match, a top-grossing match-3 puzzle game.
 The main goal of this playable ad is to get users hooked on solving match-3 puzzles, and of course, download Royal Match to continue playing.

 What makes it so successful is that it nails the essential elements of a playable ad – tutorial, simplified gameplay, and CTA.

 The tutorial at the beginning is extremely simple and even players who are not familiar with match-3 mechanics can quickly figure out what to do.
 Next, users get a taste of the gameplay and see the match-3 mechanics in action.
 After users complete the match-3 puzzle, there’s the option to download the game or retry.

 This is a common mobile game ad format.
 A banner ad is placed in a way so that it looks like it’s a part of natural game flow.
 Mobile game publishers use it because it’s unobtrusive and discrete.

 Of course, it needs to be placed strategically so that it doesn’t interrupt the gameplay or cover an important part of the game.
 Usually, that means placing it in the corners.
 That way, a banner ad doesn’t hinder the user experience.